dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

 <h2 name="Article">Article</h2>
 <p align="justify">
-<strong>Title</strong>: Robust analog sequential hippocampus memory model for trajectory learning and recalling: a noise tolerance analysis overview
+<strong>Title</strong>: Analog sequential hippocampus memory model for trajectory learning and recalling: a robustness analysis overview

 <p align="justify"><strong>Abstract</strong>: The rapid expansion of information systems in all areas of society demands more powerful, efficient and low energy consumption computing systems.
 Neuromorphic engineering has emerged as a solution that attempts to mimic the brain to incorporate its capabilities to solve complex problems in a computationally and energy-efficient way in real time.
 Within neuromorphic computing, building systems to efficiently store the information is still a challenge.
 Among all the brain regions, the hippocampus stands out as a short-term memory capable of learning large amounts of information quickly and recalling it efficiently.
 In this work, we propose a spike-based bio-inspired hippocampus sequential memory model that makes use of the benefits of analog computing and Spiking Neural Networks: noise robustness, improved real-time operation and energy efficiency.
 This model is applied to robotic navigation in order to learn and recall trajectories that lead to a goal position within a known grid environment.
 The model was implemented in DYNAP-SE and its correct functioning was demonstrated through extensive experimentation, as well as its high robustness and noise tolerance in this type of application.
 This work presents an implementation of a bio-inspired spike-based analog hippocampus sequential memory model on a special-purpose Spiking Neural Networks hardware platform together with an extensive analysis of the model's behaviour in the presence of external noise sources, obtaining a robust and consistent neuromorphic sequential memory system.</p>

-<strong>Keywords</strong>: Hippocampus model, analog sequential memory, Noise analysis, Spiking Neural Networks, Neuromorphic engineering, DYNAPSE
+<strong>Keywords</strong>: Hippocampus model, analog sequential memory, robustness analysis, Spiking Neural Networks, Neuromorphic engineering, DYNAP-SE

 <strong>Author</strong>: Daniel Casanueva-Morato